-4. Stormwater Management-An application for a major subdivision must include an approved stormwater management (SWM) concept plan, or indication that an application for such approval has been filed with the appropriate agency or the municipality having approval authority.
-An approved SWM Concept Plan (37177-2023-SDC/P55107-2024-SDC) was submitted with this PPS application.
+7. Stormwater Management-An application for a major subdivision must include an approved stormwater management (SWM) concept plan, or indication that an application for such approval has been filed with the appropriate agency or the municipality having approval authority.
+An approved SWM Concept Plan (37177-2023-SDC/P55107-2024-SDC) was submitted with this PPS.

-According to the proposed plan, SWM for the site consist of three micro-bioretention facilities, one bio-retention facility, one submerged gravel wetland, a rainwater harvesting area, and a bioswale to provide stormwater retention and attenuation on-site before discharging into Henson Creek.
-As a result of a meeting with the applicant, a modified site layout was submitted on September 13, 2024, which shows that the stormwater requirements are being met by an underground system and a set of bioswales.
+According to this plan, SWM for the site consists of three micro-bioretention facilities, one bio-retention facility, one submerged gravel wetland, a rainwater harvesting area, and a bioswale to provide stormwater retention and attenuation on-site before discharging into Henson Creek.
+As a result of a meeting with the applicant, a modified site layout was submitted on September 13, 2024, which showed that the stormwater requirements will be met by an underground system and a set of bioswales.
 The revision to the SWM concept plan is in review with the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) and shall be approved prior to acceptance of any required associated detailed site plan (DSP) and/or issuance of permits, if no DSP is required.

-Staff find that development of the site, in conformance with the SWM concept approval and any subsequent revisions, if approved by DPIE, will ensure that no on-site or downstream flooding occurs.
+Development of the site, in conformance with the SWM concept approval and any subsequent revisions, if approved by DPIE, will ensure that no on-site or downstream flooding occurs.
 Therefore, this PPS satisfies the requirements of Section 24-130 of the prior Subdivision Regulations.

-- 5. Parks and Recreation-In accordance with Section 24-134(a) of the prior Subdivision Regulations, the subject PPS is exempt from mandatory dedication of parkland requirements because it consists of nonresidential development. - 6.
-Transportation-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), master plan, and prior Subdivision Regulations to provide the appropriate transportation recommendations.
+- 8. Parks and Recreation-In accordance with Section 24-134(a) of the prior Subdivision Regulations, the subject PPS is exempt from mandatory dedication of parkland requirements because it consists of nonresidential development. - 9.
+Transportation-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), master plan, and prior Subdivision Regulations to provide the appropriate transportation facilities.